 Some store owners stop modifying their product catalog after creating a brand.
 As we already know, the eCommerce business sector is competitive, so, with modifications, a store can easily stay caught up in the eCommerce race.

-For example- a store owner doing custom business at Shopify usually sells t-shirts; now, to become trendy, he needs to sell other apparel products such as socks, mufflers, hoodies etc. If you are new at Shopify, try to bring variations in the product to grab customers’ attention.
+For example- a store owner doing custom business at Shopify usually sells t-shirts; now, to become trendy, he must sell other apparel products such as socks, mufflers, hoodies, etc. If you are new at Shopify, try to bring variations in the product to grab customers’ attention.

 Nielsen found that 59% of shoppers are more likely to purchase products from well-known companies.